deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 );
 ```

-The majority of methods provide a pointer to a Rust structure, which can be used to access its properties through specialized methods.
+Most methods here provide a pointer to a Rust structure, which can be used to access its properties through specialized methods.
 After using such a structure, you need to free it using the `_unref` methods (like `dc_chatlist_unref`), otherwise you will create memory leaks.

 ## Why implement a new way to talk to core? {#why-implement-a-new-way}

-While using the CFFI in Android and iOS it was working fine.
-In the desktop version which is based on Electron it had some problems.
+While the CFFI in Android and iOS was working fine,
+in the Desktop version which is based on Electron it was more problematic.

-The main problem was that Electron is a full browser which uses multiple processes,
+Electron contains a full browser which uses multiple processes,
 and you can't easily pass pointers to C-structs over process boundaries,
 ignoring that this would a bad idea[^bad-idea].
 On Android and iOS, you can just call Delta Chat core from the UI thread,